haxtheweb/edtechjoker/draft-outline.md

   - Routing
   - Lit Template stamping / repeating
   - Observers
-## Each Tues of these 3 weeks
-- Feedback on progress of repos.
-Fielding questions.
-Sharing techniques, articles, and unpacking concepts
-## Each Thursday of these 3 weeks
-- Group work in class
-## Homework each of these 3 weeks
-- Work outside of class as a team
-- Sunday of each week posting a status report to slack channel
-## End of the 3 weeks
-- A portfolio site that has the requirements met
-- A blog post explaining routing and lessons learned in developing the portfolio for deployment on github

-# Week 12/13: Project 4: HAXTheWeb
 - The final project involves contributing to HAXTheWeb, a massive open source library of web components
 - We’ll learn what HAXTheWeb is, who’s using various pieces of it
 - How hax works.
 HAXschema, how it works, what it's based on, and how to wire assets up to work with it / rig demo up to use it; using the past accepted card comp and button as a basis